Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Experiment

-SWARM uses a dual-diffusion model for iterative reconstruction, where SRM is trained using a random mask strategy and SHD is trained based on the random high-frequency components of the sinogram.
-Quantitative analysis in Table \ref{ablation_table} shows that SWARM significantly enhances reconstruction.
-Fig. \ref{ablation_pic} further illustrates the influence of the model combination, and the qualitative results demonstrate that the cascaded iterative reconstruction of SRM and SHD fully leverages their complementary advantages, significantly improving image reconstruction quality.
-This demonstrates the effectiveness of our approach, leveraging the strengths of both models to achieve superior reconstruction.
+SWARM employs a dual-diffusion model for iterative reconstruction.
+During this process, SRM is trained using a random mask strategy, while SHD is trained based on random high-frequency components from the sinogram.
+The quantitative analysis in Table \ref{ablation_table} demonstrates that SWARM significantly improves reconstruction quality.
+Fig. \ref{ablation_pic} further illustrates the impact of the model combination.
+Qualitative results show that the cascade of SRM and SHD in iterative reconstruction effectively leverages their complementary advantages, leading to a significant enhancement in image reconstruction quality.
+This outcome validates the effectiveness of our approach, showing that combining the strengths of both models achieves superior reconstruction performance.